Critical Behavior of Topological Kondo Insulators: Topological phase transition in a Kondo insulator Topological phase transition in A Kondo insulator

 The resulting $T$ versus $V$ phase diagram for the four-band model is given in Fig.~\ref{fig:pd}.
 As promptly observed in the phase diagram, the topological phase transitions in this model are driven by the hybridization $V$ or by the temperature $T$.
-For low $V$ and $T$, the system is a weak topological insulator (WTI).
-As $V$ increases, the mean-field solution for $\bar\lambda$ increases, thus shifting the $f$-electron energy, which changes the topological index, giving rise to a (strong) topological Kondo insulator (TKI) for intermediate $V$.
-As $V$ increases even further, the $f$-bands move under the $d$-electron bands, resulting in a trivial topological index.
+For low $V$ and $T$, the system is a WTI.
+As $V$ increases, the mean-field solution for $\bar\lambda$ increases, resulting in a relative shift of the $f$-electron energy, which changes the topological index (the $d$ and $f$ bands have an opposite parity eigenvalue), giving rise to a (strong) topological Kondo insulator (TKI) for intermediate $V$.
+If $V$ is increased even further, the $f$-bands move under the $d$-electron bands.
+As a consequence, there is no more band inversion and thus all parity eigenvalues at the high-symmetry points of the occupied bands at low $T$ become the same, resulting in a trivial topological index.
 The system then becomes a band insulator (BI).
 For sufficiently high $T$ and low $V$, the gap closes and the system becomes a Kondo liquid (KL).
 It should be noted that the phase diagram is strongly dependent on the number of bands.
-As shown by Dzero et al. \cite{dzero2012symplectic}, inclusion of more bands leads to a disappearance of the WTI phase and an expansion of the stability region of the KL phase.
-The band structure for each phase is shown in the Sup.~Mat.
+As shown by Dzero et al,\cite{dzero2012symplectic} inclusion of more bands leads to a disappearance of the WTI phase and an expansion of the stability region of the KL phase.